 Please note that for long-distance driving (i.e. out-of-town trips), the mileage reimbursement amount will be limited to the lesser of the actual mileage reimbursement or a reasonable airfare.
 Therefore, prior to the trip, you must obtain a written quote or e-mail from the Purchasing Department for the airfare cost and submit it with your Reimbursement Requisition.

-Mileage reimbursement is normally calculated from Biola’s physical address unless the actual mileage from your home to the business destination is shorter, and you must document that on your reimbursement request.
+Mileage reimbursement is normally calculated from Biola’s physical address unless the actual mileage from your home or departure point to the business destination is shorter and you must document that on your reimbursement request.
 The IRS considers the mileage from your home to the office as regular commuting miles and not reimbursable.

 A department can choose to reimburse the driver a smaller amount than the actual mileage driven, but documentation is still required.
 If the gas receipt amount or the agreed upon amount is smaller, you will still need to provide the odometer readings or the online driving directions print-out to prove that actual mileage reimbursement calculation would have been greater.
 If gas is purchased for a rental car, the receipt can be used to request reimbursement.
 Please specify that the gas purchase is for a rental car.
 Please note that a rental car is not a borrowed vehicle from an individual.
 In order to qualify as a rental car, the vehicle must be rented from a rental car company.